catalyst-cloud/catalystcloud-docs/source/database/tuning.rst

 the following section we will discuss some of the common parameters to change when wanting to improve performance with read/write operations.
-These are only some of the **common** parameters and a more comprehensive list is available from the `mySQL docs`_.
+These are only some of the **common** parameters and a more comprehensive list is available from the `MySQL docs`_.

-The mySQL documents have a much more in depth explanation of how tuning works and how to go about tuning your database.
+The MySQL documents have a much more in depth explanation of how tuning works and how to go about tuning your database.
 If you are considering tuning your database heavily to suite your needs at a very specific level, then reading through those documents will be a necessity.